 Bio-Chem Stars by API is a biological filter media for aquarium canister filters.
 Made of porous polymer material, Filstar Bio-Chem Stars provide a substrate for the optimum growth of beneficial bacteria, including nitrifying bacteria that convert toxic ammonia and nitrite into nitrate.
 For use in either fresh or saltwater aquariums.
 To clean the Stars, just rinse in tank water and return to the filter.

 The Fluval BIOMAX Filter Media was designed specifically for Fluval Multi-Stage Canister Filters, however, they can be used in a wide variety of filter types.
 The porous ceramic cylindrical design allows a large population of bacteria to grow in a minimal space, and the pores are perfectly sized for bacteria colonies.
 Each ceramic cylinder measures approximately 5/8" diameter x 3/4" long.
 The 17.63 oz box contains approximately 100 ceramic cylinders.
 To clean the filter media, just rinse in tank water and return to the filter.

 07 of 08

 Fluval Bio-Foam was originally created for use in Fluval Canister filter models 04, 05 & 06, however, it can also be used in other applications.
-This "3-Dimensional" media features a pore structure that increases surface area for nitrifying bacterial colonization which is essential for the break down of toxic ammonia and nitrate.
-Shaped like egg crate foam, the Bio-Foam effectively traps smaller particles and debris for greater mechanical filtration.
+This "3-Dimensional" media features a pore structure that increases surface area for nitrifying bacterial colonization, which is essential for the breakdown of toxic ammonia and nitrate.
+Shaped like egg crate foam, the Bio-Foam effectively traps smaller particles and debris for greater mechanical filtration as well as the biological filtration.
 To clean the Bio-Foam, just remove it from the canister filter and rinse (squeeze tank water through it) and replace it in the filter.

 08 of 08